codeforamerica/ohana-api/README.md

     brew install redis

 Follow the Homebrew instructions if you want Redis to start automatically every time you restart your computer.
-Otherwise launch Redis in a separate Terminal tab or window:
+Otherwise launch Redis manually in a separate Terminal tab or window:

     redis-server